DiamondLightSource/psc-datalogger/README.md

 # psc_datalogger

-Logs data from one-or-more devices fro an extended period of time
+Logs data from one-or-more devices for an extended period of time

 This is where you should write a short paragraph that describes what your module does, how it does it, and why people should use it.